A travel blog by Elisha Donkin

 Welcome to my travel blog!

 This blog is a combination of stories, photos, travel guides and occasionally (amateur) videos, on the places I’ve travelled in and hiked to so far.
-Here you’ll find stories of my favourite experiences, informative travel guides to off beat places and photographs and videos that I hope delve beyond travel stereotypes.
+Here you’ll find stories of my favourite experiences, informative travel guides to off beat places, musings on life on the road and photographs and videos that I hope delve beyond travel stereotypes.

-I should also mention that I travel solo most of the time, and yes, I am a female… *I’ll wait while you rap your head around that.* I think it’s the most empowering thing a girl can do for herself and if you don’t believe me, read this article I wrote for Dame Traveler.
+I travel solo most of the time, and yes, I am a female… *I’ll just wait while you rap your head around that.* I think it’s the most empowering thing a girl can do for herself.

 Be warned though, I’m not your average tourist.
 I prefer slower, more meaningful (budget) travel, and you’ll most likely find me: staying in a homestay or hostel, travelling overland by bus, hiking wherever there are mountains, exploring wherever there is a government travel warning and drinking tea or wine with some locals.
 If this sounds like your style, then…